ai5le/website-template-system/README.md

 This website template system is the perfect place to start your next web design and development project.

-This is not a complete website template, it is not for creating a dynamic website.
-It is only a starting point in creating a design and should be treated as only a template.
+<mark>This is not a complete website template, it is not for creating a dynamic website.
+It is only a starting point in creating a design and should be treated as only a template.</mark>

 This website template system will work on any computer.